"بين البحر والتاريخ | Between the sea and history"

 Language:

-Bizerte, Tunisia primarily speaks Tunisian Arabic, a Maghrebi Arabic dialect that incorporates French, Italian, and Berber vocabulary due to historical influences.
-French is also widely spoken due to Tunisia's history as a French protectorate.
-Other languages spoken include English, Italian, and German, mainly among the educated and tourism-related sectors.
+In Bizerte, Tunisia, the most commonly spoken language is Tunisian Arabic, a variety of Maghrebi Arabic.
+This dialect incorporates many words and phrases from Berber, French, Italian, and Spanish.
+Additionally, French is widely used in business, education, and government, due to Tunisia's history as a French protectorate.
+Other languages spoken include English and Italian, mainly among the educated classes.